Felons in Florida Can't Vote

 on February 28, 2018

-The Florida Constitution allows the governor to grant or deny clemency to anyone wishing to restore their civil rights.
+The Florida Constitution allows the governor to grant or deny clemency to Floridians wishing to restore their civil rights.
 The law in Florida currently states, “When a person is convicted of a felony in Florida, he/she loses the right to vote, sit on a jury, hold public office, and possess a firearm.”

-After completing all conviction requirements, there is a five- to seven-year waiting period before one can petition the clemency council for restoration of their rights.
+After completing all conviction requirements, there is a five- to seven-year waiting period before one can petition the clemency council for restoration of the former felon of their rights.
 This three-person panel is composed of the governor and two cabinet members.
-The vote must be unanimous, and the governor has complete power to deny or restore the civil rights of a felon.
+The vote must be unanimous, and the governor has complete power to deny or restore the civil rights of a Florida felon.
 The system was put in place in 2011 under Gov. Rick Scott, who was overheard stating, “We can do whatever we want” at a clemency board meeting.

 On Feb.
 1, 2018, U.S. District Court Judge Mark Walker ruled that Florida’s clemency process is unconstitutional.
 In his 43-page opinion, he wrote, “In Florida, elected, partisan officials have extraordinary authority to grant or withhold the right to vote from hundreds of thousands of people without any constraints, guidelines, or standards.
 The question now is whether such a system passes constitutional muster.
 It does not.”

 There will be a hearing to determine the proper procedures going forward in mid-February.
 The Washington Post reports there are more than 10,000 backlogged petitions waiting to be heard.
 The rebuke of the clemency board may revert the policy of the governor back to the previous policy—one in which 154,000 citizens were re-granted their rights to vote.
 Only 3,000 have been granted clemency since 2011.